Skip to main content

 Arrival & delivery

-After approximately 11.5 hours of flight, the shipment arrives in Mexico.
+After about 11.5 hours of flight, the shipment lands in Mexico.
 Our local agent handles customs clearance and delivery to the desired address.

 What IATA requirements apply to Electronics?

-Electronics falls under IATA category general.
-This determines the packaging, labeling, and documentation requirements.
-Aircargo.nl fully handles this for you in accordance with applicable IATA regulations.
+Electronics is classified under IATA category general.
+This determines packaging, labeling, and documentation requirements.
+Aircargo.nl fully manages this for you in compliance with the applicable IATA regulations.

 What does air freight of Electronics to Mexico cost?

 The price depends on weight, volume, any special handling, and the chosen carrier.
-Typical weight for Electronics ranges between 5 and 5000 kg.
+Electronics typically weighs between 5 and 5000 kg.
 Request a non-binding quote — we usually respond within 4 hours.

 How long does delivery to Mexico take?

-Which documents are needed for export of Electronics to Mexico?
+What documents are needed to export Electronics to Mexico?

 Can Aircargo.nl pick up Electronics from me?

-Request a specific quote for Electronics to Mexico.
-We reply on average within 4 hours.
+Get a specific quote for Electronics to Mexico.
+We typically respond within 4 hours.

 Made by Friendly Faces